Max-Derner/python-lessons/Lesson_00/02_variables.md

 | The Python interpreter could not care less about what's private or constant and will glady let you import a private variable from wherever and change a constant.
 This naming convention is just for IDEs and devs, so the whole thing operates on scouts honour. |

 # Quick Note on the Typing System
 Python is dynamically typed and strongly typed.
 So, variables can change types willy-nilly (dynamic) but using an incompatible type will throw an error (strong).
+Having said that there are exceptions, like if you do maths between an int and a float it'll work and you'll get a float out of it.
-We don't have to declare types, but we can do type hinting though - again - the interpreter doesn't give a damn about type hints, they're just for IDEs and devs.
+We can't declare types, but we can do type hinting - again - the interpreter doesn't give a damn about type hints, they're just for IDEs and devs.
 We'll get to type hints later since they could be their own entire lesson.

 # Booleans
 You've got `bool`.